Frinton-on-Sea: Governance

+Administrative history

+Frinton was an ancient parish in the Tendring hundred of Essex.
+When elected parish and district councils were established under the Local Government Act 1894, Frinton was given a parish council and included in the Tendring Rural District.
+In 1901 the parish was removed from Tendring Rural District and made its own urban district.
+Whereas the name of the parish remained officially just Frinton, the urban district was named Frinton-on-Sea.

+Frinton-on-Sea Urban District was abolished in 1934, merging with the neighbouring urban district of Walton-on-the-Naze and the parishes of Great Holland and Kirby-le-Soken to form a new urban district called Frinton and Walton.
+At the 1931 census (the last before the abolition of the civil parish), Frinton had a population of 2,196.

+Frinton and Walton Urban District was in turn abolished in 1974, becoming part of the new district of Tendring.
+A successor parish called Frinton and Walton was created covering the area of the former urban district, with its parish council taking the name Frinton and Walton Town Council.

 Geography

 Frinton has three points of entry by road: an unadopted road from Walton-on-the-Naze in the north, a residential road, and a CCTV monitored level crossing adjacent to the railway station which replaced the older gated crossing in 2009.
 Frinton was once geographically distinct, but housing estates now line the roads between Frinton and Walton-on-the-Naze, Kirby Cross and Kirby-Le-Soken.

 The town has sandy and stone beach washed daily, more than a mile (1,600 m) long, with wardens in season, and an area of sea zoned for swimming, sailing and windsurfing.
 The shore is lined by a promenade with several hundred beach huts.
 Landward from the promenade is a long greensward, popular with young and old alike, stretching from the boundary with Walton-on-Naze to the golf club in the south.

 Six miles offshore lies Gunfleet Lighthouse, constructed in 1850 but abandoned in 1921.